gizwits-docs/gizwits-docs/source/en-us/DeviceDev/DebugTool.md

 ## 8. Configuration result

 Observe the receiving box of the serial port tool.
-When the following two commands are output, it indicates that the Wi-Fi module has successfully received the configuration information sent by the App, and connected to the router and Gizwits Cloud.
+When the following two commands are output, it indicates that the Wi-Fi module has successfully received the configuration information sent by the App, and connected to the router and Gizwits IoT Cloud.

 ![Gizwits Serial Port Debug Tool](../../../assets/en-us/DeviceDev/debug/Serial/27.png)